 Backlinks, also called inbound links, are a very important part of any SEO strategy.
 These are the type of links that search engines place the highest level of importance on when they are looking at link elements as part of their ranking results.
-The number of websites with different domains that have some content that is linking people back to your website, the more relevance that top search engines give you in their ranking process.
+The number of websites with different domains that link people back to your website, the more relevance that top search engines give you in their ranking process.
 Who doesn’t want to be more relevant to Google?

 Additionally, a higher volume of backlinks leads to a higher volume of referral traffic, generating more potential leads on your website.
 It’s a win, win!

-Outbound links are simply links included within your website’s content, blog, etc. that directs readers to a different website/domain.
+Outbound links are simply links included within your website’s content, blog, etc., that directs readers to a different website/domain.
 Search engines give your website a higher authority ranking and more credibility when you include high-quality outbound links within your own content.
 It shows that your website is credible enough to source other pages and that you “play nice” with these high-quality websites that are likely within your industry.
-Don’t forget that when you include an outbound link on your website, you should only link to credible websites that likely have a high domain authority themselves.
+Don’t forget that you should only link to credible websites that likely have a high domain authority themselves when you include an outbound link on your website.

 15. Don’t Forget Schema

 Schema, or structured data markup, is still relevant to local SEO, especially for businesses with physical locations.
 You should put some real work into polishing schemas if you own or operate a local business.
 In layman’s terms, this is an addition to the code of a particular script on a page of your website that is designed for search eng.